tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 Since loops were mentioned first, let us start there.
 A loop is a specific construct in programming that allows for the execution of a portion of code multiple times.
-Each time a section of code is operated on, it is said to have been iterated over.
+Each time a section of code is operated on once inside the loop, it is said to have been iterated over.
 This process occurs as many times as the code specifies.
 To end a loop, usually a condition is met so that the loop knows that it is done iterating over its section of code.
 We will look at our first condition along with a loop, being the `if` condition.
 An `if` condition would be something like stopping at three if I said count to three.